urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * An instruction is the smallest piece of execution logic on Solana.
 It invokes programs that make calls to update the network's global state.

-* Each transaction consists of one or several instructions that will be processed by the runtime orderly and atomically.
+* Each transaction consists of one or several instructions that will be processed by the runtime in order and atomically.
 If any part of the instructions fails, the entire transaction fails.

 <br>